sabrina-rivera/sql-retail-capstone/README.md

 ## 📌 Business Task
 Analyze retail sales data to identify top-performing products, customer segments, and regional trends in order to support data-driven business decisions for a retail consulting client.

+Objective:
+Provide actionable insights that help the client improve revenue, profitability, and strategic planning.
 ---

 ## 🏢 Scenario